2017 Spring Stormwater Symposium

 - Stormwater and Water Quality Trading from 10,000 Feet - Seth Brown, Storm and Stream Solutions

-- Spring Lake - A Case Study for LID (part 1) & Spring Lake - A Case Study for LID (part 2) - Jim Theiler – City of Omaha, Emily Holtzclaw – CH2M, Rocky Keehn - Common Sense WRE, Ryan Bentley – Big Muddy Workshop, Sorin Juster – Kirkham Michael, Andy Szatko - City of Omaha, Pat Slaven – City of Omaha Parks Department, Janet Bonet - Resident, Steve Rodie – UNO.
+- Spring Lake - A Case Study for LID (part 1) & Spring Lake - A Case Study for LID (part 2) - Jim Theiler – City of Omaha, John Royster- Big Muddy Workshop, Emily Holtzclaw – CH2M, Rocky Keehn - Common Sense WRE, Ryan Bentley – Big Muddy Workshop, Sorin Juster – Kirkham Michael, Nina Cudahy or Andy Szatco - City of Omaha, Pat Slaven – City of Omaha Parks Department, Janet Bonet - Resident, Steve Rodie – UNO.